arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Deployment operation history log_

-1. Once the deployment operation is complete, in the **Windows Azure Activity Log**, click the **Website URL** link for the completed operation to open the application in your browser and ensure that it is working properly.
+1. Once the deployment operation is complete, in the **Microsoft Azure Activity Log**, click the **Website URL** link for the completed operation to open the application in your browser and ensure that it is working properly.
 Notice the legend in the copyright at the bottom of the page indicating that this is the version that you deployed with Visual Studio.

 	![Running the application deployed with Visual Studio](Images/running-deployment.png?raw=true)

 	_Running the application deployed with Visual Studio_

 <a name="Exercise4" />
-### Exercise 4: Securing Windows Azure with SSL ###
+### Exercise 4: Securing Microsoft Azure with SSL ###

 In this exercise, you will enable SSL to secure the myTODO application.
-This involves creating a self-signed certificate for server authentication and uploading it to the Windows Azure portal.
+This involves creating a self-signed certificate for server authentication and uploading it to the Microsoft Azure portal.
 With the certificate in place, you will add a new HTTPS endpoint to the service model and assign the certificate to this endpoint.
-You will complete the exercise by deploying the application to Windows Azure one more time and then access it using its HTTPS endpoint.
+You will complete the exercise by deploying the application to Microsoft Azure one more time and then access it using its HTTPS endpoint.

 <a name="Ex4Task1" />
-#### Task 1 â€“ Adding an HTTPS Endpoint to the Application ####
+#### Task 1 – Adding an HTTPS Endpoint to the Application ####

 In this task, you will update the service model of myTODO to add an HTTPS endpoint and then you test the application in the compute emulator.